 I. Document a recent project that created or restored bird habitat in your community.
 (Exclusions: Bird feeders and small-scale artificial nesting structures)

-Several recent projects include a 0.7-acre prairie planting at Greenfield Park in 2017, reforestation of 3 acres of turf grass at Greenfield Park and reforestation of six acres of agricultural land in the Root River Pakway (focusing on native tree/shrub species beneficial to breeding and migratory birds) in 2016-2017, and the removal of invasive species populations which improves the ecology of 1000 acres of bird habitat each year.
+Several recent projects include 10-acres of reforestation projects at Brown Deer and Falk Parks in 2018, 0.7-acre prairie planting at Greenfield Park in 2017, reforestation of 3 acres of turf grass at Greenfield Park, and reforestation of 19 acres of agricultural land in the Root River Pakway (focusing on native tree/shrub species beneficial to migratory birds) in 2016-2018, and the removal of invasive species populations which on average improves the ecology of 1,000 acres of bird habitat each year.

 K. Implement a tree risk policy (see pg.
 153) designed to leave dead trees standing as nesting and foraging resources for birds when it is safe to do so.

 Though not in an official policy format, it is the MCP's internal process to leave all dead snags standing unless there is a public safety concern.
 Natural Areas staff are actually actively creating snags as they conduct their oak woodland restoration project at Falk Park.
 In order to restore proper germination conditions for white oak and shagbark hickory staff are thinning maples (sugar and red) and American basswoods from the canopy.
 Three to six maples/basswoods per acre are girdled and left standing as future dead snags.